galop-proxy/galop/README.md

 functionality of GALOP.

 - **No secure connections**: Currently neither TLS nor SSL is supported.
-- **No error messages**: If the proxy does not understand an HTTP request or can not process an HTTP response, the connection is silently closed.
-Currently, the proxy does not send any error messages as HTTP responses to the client.
 - **Chunked transfer encoding not supported**: Currently, the proxy can process only HTTP requests and responses with a known Content-Length or without an HTTP entity.